jonasbirkelof/jonasbirkelof.github.io/_posts/2022-03-22-host-a-minecraft-server.md

 ### 1.1 Settings

-There are many settings you can do, but these are the most important.Read more about the settings in the [Minecraft Wiki](https://minecraft.wiki/w/Server.properties).
+There are many settings you can do, but these are the most important and common.
+Read more about the settings in the [Minecraft Wiki](https://minecraft.wiki/w/Server.properties).

 Open `/mc-server/server.properties` and find the settings listed below.
 When you are done, save and close the file.

 | Variabel    | Explanation                                       | Suggested value               |
 | ----------- | ------------------------------------------------- | ----------------------------- |